 The American Academy’s report laments an absence of “candor” about this issue.
 Let us be candid, then.
 Those who grumble about undeserved grades sometimes exude a cranky impatience with — or even contempt for — the late adolescents and young adults who sit in their classrooms.
 Many people teaching in higher education, after all, see themselves primarily as researchers and regard teaching as an occupational hazard, something they’re not very good at, were never trained for, and would rather avoid.
 It would be interesting to examine the correlation between one’s view of teaching (or of students) and the intensity of one’s feelings about grade inflation.
 Someone also might want to examine the personality profiles of those who become infuriated over the possibility that someone, somewhere, got an A without having earned it.

 Grades motivate.
 With the exception of orthodox behaviorists, psychologists have come to realize that people can exhibit qualitatively different kinds of motivation: intrinsic, in which the task itself is seen as valuable, and extrinsic, in which the task is just a means to the end of gaining a reward or escaping a punishment.
 The two are not only distinct but often inversely related.
 Scores of studies have demonstrated, for example, that the more people are rewarded, the more they come to lose interest in whatever had to be done in order to get the reward.
-(That conclusion is essentially reaffirmed by the latest major meta-analysis on the topic: a review of 128 studies, published in 1999 by Edward L. Deci, Richard Koestner, and Richard Ryan.)
+(That conclusion is essentially reaffirmed by a major meta-analysis on the topic: a review of 128 studies, published in 1999 by Edward L. Deci, Richard Koestner, and Richard Ryan.)